AppLozic/Applozic-iOS-Audio-Video-SDK/README.md

 # Applozic iOS Audio Video SDK

-This project is a Cocoapods sample project for audio-video calls with messaging SDK
+This project is a Cocoapods sample project for Audio-Video calls with messaging SDK.
+The AppLozic Audio-Video Call SDK provides high quality IP audio and video calls.
+With this SDK, your application's users can take part in secure 1-to-1 calls.

 ## Example